verless/verless/docs/command-reference.md

 ## verless create

-The `verless create` command does not provide any functionality and only prints usage information instead.
+The `verless create` command does not provide any functionality.

 ## verless create project